Utkarsh-Sharan/Chest-System/README.md

 Unlocked ✅: Timer has finished; chest can be tapped to collect rewards.

-State Management
+**State Management**

 Implemented using the **State Pattern** for clean and maintainable transitions between chest states.

-**5. Unlocking Rules**
+### 5. Unlocking Rules

+i.
 Only one chest can be unlocking at a time.

+ii.
 Unlocking can also be done instantly using gems.

-Unlocking with Gems
+**Unlocking with Gems**

 Gem Cost Calculation:

+i.
 1 Gem 💎 for every 10 minutes remaining on the timer.

+ii.
 Cost reduces as the timer counts down.

+iii.
 Always use ceil for calculation (e.g., 11 mins = 2 Gems 💎, 29 mins = 3 Gems 💎).

 Pop-Up Handling: